Xenos-the-stupid/useXenos/README.md

 - [ ] - test all the hooks to prevent any unexpected behaviors
 - [ ] - implement more then 20 hooks that can help improving DX
+- [ ] - add JsDocs for the components provided with example